WhatDoYouKnow/ScoreBoard/README.md

 \
 The HTML page runs the Paho javascript engine for MQTT comms and javascript for the control.\
 \
-This is my first effort at HTML so might be a little clunky but it works as I wanted - needs polishing, though.\
-\
 Specifically a scoreboard for squash (my preferred game) Arduino code to drive LED panel(s), usually 64x32 or 64x64.
 Smaller matrices are available.\
 \
 Code is written in Arduino IDE (currently 2.3.2) - see:\